antleaf/doapr/webroot/content/repositories/lawarxiv.md

 ---
-date: 2022-03-17
+date: 2022-03-28
 draft: false
 repository_id: lawarxiv
 title: LawArxiv
 description:
 academic_applicant_only: 'Yes'
-accepted_content_formats: Word doc
+accepted_content_formats: PDF, Word doc
 accepted_content_language:
 accepted_content_level: Research only
 accepted_content_types: Journal Articles, Preprints
-accepted_supplementary_content:
+accepted_supplementary_content: Associated files (data and software) can be uploaded at the time of submission and will be hosted alongside the paper.
 access_to_content:
 access_to_metadata:
 accessibility_conflict_interest_procedures: